 The start, in Gwanghwamun and near City Hall, is the most active and is also where the annual Lantern Festival begins.
 The festival is one of the most beautiful things to see in Seoul.

 Foodie tip: If you get out at exit 4 at Jongak station you are in for a foodie treat.
 This area caters for the multitudes of salary workers in the area and therefore has a variety of communal and fast food (Korean fast food that is) restaurants.
 It’s a great place to have Korean BBQ and drink some soju.
-There are also pubs and clubs with beer pong and the like, and great karaoke rooms to keep you entertained with one of the most unique things to do in Seoul and Korea.
+There are also pubs and clubs with beer pong and the like, and great karaoke rooms to keep you entertained.
+This is one of the best things to do in Seoul at night on a weekday if you enjoy beer and oily foods.

 Most of the biggest language institutes in Korea are also in this area, so you will find local and international teachers mingling with adult students over a beer.
 One of my favourite places in Seoul to eat is Donburi, which is an institution in the area and has recently been renovated (2018).